Current Time in Groningen, Netherlands

 Groningen City Details

-Groningen, Netherlands has a population of 181,194, making it one of the major urban centers in the northern Netherlands.
-Its coordinates are 53.21917° N, 6.56667° E, placing it in a strategic position for regional travel and commerce in the Dutch north.
+Groningen, Netherlands has a population of 181,194, making it one of the larger urban centers in the country and an important regional hub in the north.
+Its coordinates are 53.21917° N, 6.56667° E, which places it well within the Netherlands’ northern lowlands and makes it a practical reference point for travel planning, regional dispatch, and local event scheduling.

 Time Differences from Groningen